snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 ---
 layout: post
-title-short: Demystifying the SameSite Cookie update
+title-short: Understanding the SameSite Cookie update
-title: "Demystifying the SameSite Cookie update: Understand what the SameSite cookie update means and how it will affect you"
+title: "Understanding the SameSite Cookie update: what the SameSite cookie update means and how it will affect you"
-description: "What the SameSite Cookie update entail and what you need to do about it"
+description: "What the SameSite Cookie update entails and what you need to do about it"
 author: Paul
 category: Data insights
-permalink: /blog/2020/01/30/demystifying-samesite-cookie-update/
+permalink: /blog/2020/01/30/understanding-the-samesite-cookie-update/
 ---

 ## What the SameSite Cookie update entails